-The symptoms and complications of Lupus are treatable.
+The symptoms and complications of lupus are treatable.
 Most people with lupus are able to manage the disease and enjoy a good quality of life with effective treatments and the decision to follow a healthy lifestyle.
 You will get better results if you can work closely with your general practitioner and specialist.

 Treatment for lupus is very individual and medicines are given depending on the severity of the disease and the organs involved.

-- Non-steroidal antiinflammatory drugs (NSAIDs) such as Aspirin, ibuprofen or naproxen or Cox-2 inhibitors to reduce inflammation, muscle aches and arthritis.
+- Non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen or naproxen or Cox-2 inhibitors to reduce inflammation, muscle aches and arthritis.

-- Drugs used to treat malaria such as hydroxychloroquine and chloroquine that can also be added to reduce joint pain, skin rashes and fatigueCorticosteroids such as Prednisolone that are very effective at reducing inflammation and will be used in higher doses to treat more serious complications of lupus, for example when the heart, lungs or nervous system are affected
+- Corticosteroids such as Prednisolone that are very effective at reducing inflammation and will be used in higher doses to treat more serious complications of lupus, for example when the heart, lungs or nervous system are affected

-People with lupus need to take good care of their health, and maintain a health lifestyle so it's important to monitor and control other risk factors for ill-health such as smoking, high blood pressure, high blood fats, high blood sugars and being overweight.
+People with lupus need to take good care of their health, and maintain a healthy lifestyle so it's important to monitor and control other risk factors for ill-health such as smoking, high blood pressure, high blood fats, high blood sugars and being overweight.

-Last reviewed: November 2016
+Last reviewed: August 2018